Albert2424/TFM/INITIAL_CONFIG/README.md

 ```

 Since the code must generate the initial configurations and then take them to equilibrium, this may take a while.
 The code also generates a `.dcd` file so you can adapt the number of steps to reach equilibrium.
-The code generates as many initial configurations as windows (`wind`) demanded, each configuration with a certain number of chains already in a cluster.
+The code generates as many initial configurations as windows (`wind`) demanded, each configuration starting with a certain number of chains already in a cluster (close to each other).

 ### RESULTS